Esri/ago-tools/README.md

 ## Installation

 1. Unzip into a folder such as C:/myscripts
-2. Remove dashes from the directory name (e.g. C:/myscripts/ago-tools-master to C:/myscripts/agoTools)
+2. Change the directory name from C:/myscripts/ago-tools-master to C:/myscripts/agoTools (name must not have dashes).
 3. Then do one of the following: A) add that directory to your system path -OR- B) append the directory at runtime using the sys module in python:

         import sys